Hamiltonian Lie algebroids: Examples

 for all $w$, which is equivalent to

 When we evaluate this equation at $x$, the second term on the right hand side vanishes, so that we obtain

-This shows that the derivative of $n$ at its zero $x$ is $-1$, so that $x$ is an isolated zero of $n$ with index 1.
-Since this is true for every zero of $n$, and $M$ is compact, the Poincar\'e-Hopf theorem implies that the Euler characteristic of $M$ cannot be negative.
-This is a contradiction, so we conclude that (i) implies (ii).
+This shows that the derivative of $n$ at any zero $x$ is $-1$, so that $x$ is an isolated zero with index 1.
+Since this is true for every zero of $n$, the Poincar\'e-Hopf theorem implies that if $M$ is compact the Euler characteristic cannot be negative.

 \end{proof}

 We now move on to bracket compatibility.
 Recall that a vector field $n$ on $(M,\omega)$ is called a \textbf{Liouville vector field} when $\Lie_n \omega = -\omega$.
 (Some authors do not use the minus sign in the definition.)